KristianWold/eddqc/analysis/readme.md

 Data and scripts for analysis related to Figure 3.

+## plotting

+Scripts for plotting Figure 1, 2 and 3.

 ## synthetic_benchmark

 Data and scripts for analysis related to Figure S6.